CSVfox

 Quoting a text field in CSV means enclosing it with quotation characters.

 Generally, in CSV files simple data fields containing just a word or a number do not need to be quoted, they are just separated by the delimiter character.
-But as soon as the data field contains text with white space, line breaks or the delimiter character itself, it has to be enclosed to make this clear.
+But as soon as the data field contains text with white space, line breaks or the delimiter character itself, it has to be enclosed between quotation characters to make this clear.

 Pattern